collective/collective.elasticsearch/README.rst

 Introduction
 ============

-See the full documentation on [readthedocs](http://collectiveelasticsearch.readthedocs.io/).
+See the full documentation on `readthedocs <http://collectiveelasticsearch.readthedocs.io/>`_.

 Install elasticsearch
 ---------------------